 When I first began my work in Charleston, the project brief was creating a strategic vision for public housing redevelopment.
 However, after seeing the extent of the affordability crisis in the city, interviewing a wide range of stakeholders involved in housing development, and gaining a deeper understanding of the issues at hand from city officials, it became clear that the most impactful project I could work on would be helping the city come up with a comprehensive strategy for affordable housing.
 And it was with this mindset that my project evolved into an initiative called Housing for a Fair Charleston (or H4FC).

 The strategic plan for the project included laying out the values underlying the project; using salient data points to define the key challenges and barriers; compiling a collection of policy and education tools to address key cost barriers and public attitudes/stereotypes about affordable housing; developing a spatialized strategy for applying the tools to different neighborhoods in Charleston; creating an implementation matrix; and playing out the plan in a few key sites in the city.
-While the final deliverable was a report, the hope was not only to create a document of findings but also to provide a catalyst for the city in moving to mitigate its affordability crisis.
+While the final deliverable was a report, the hope was not only to create a document of findings, but also to provide a catalyst for the city in moving to mitigate its affordability crisis.

 The question of whose responsibility it was to confront and address Charleston’s affordability crisis would become my central problem for my project.
 After I presented my initial project report draft to key city officials, the director of the Department of Housing responded with the following remarks: “I think we underestimate the importance of having a body working on this subject every day and having someone who just gets it—the interconnectedness and intersections that take place in housing work.”

-Armed with this critical feedback, I realized the single most impactful action item I could advocate for in the short term was a new city official who would wake up every day thinking about the housing affordability crisis and committed to implementing the plan I was starting to build.
+Armed with this critical feedback, I realized the single most impactful action item I could advocate for in the short term was a new city official who would wake up every day thinking about the housing affordability crisis and would be committed to implementing the plan I was starting to build.

 By the end of my 10 weeks in the city, I was able to both make headway on content for the plan and create a proposal for a Director of H4FC, a new position to be placed in a strategic initiatives department in the mayor’s office.
 After my final presentation, the mayor was excited about my proposal and is currently working on making this new position and department a reality.
 I also signed on to spend six additional months completing the strategic plan for the city as I complete my graduate studies.